 Cooler Master has a long history of making quality computer accessories at generally affordable prices.
 I type most of my articles on one of their keyboards, so I have full faith in this cooling pad.
 It's thin, so it doesn't take up much room on your desk, and it has some good cable management build in.
 Plus, it's powered by a pass-through USB cable, so you don't lose any ports.
 Best of all, it's affordable.

-Havit does a great job of keeping this guy pretty low profile, so it should blend in nicely with your desk.
+Havit does a great job of keeping this guy pretty low profile, so it should blend nicely with your desk.
 It can even double as a hub for your Mac Mini if you need some extra ports.
 If you are running two mini's in your workstation, this pad is big enough that you should be able to fit both of them on there for double duty.

-Since these cooling pads are designed mostly for laptops, you may not quite have room on your desk to accommodate one of these.
+Since these cooling pads are designed mostly for laptops, you may not quite have room on your desk to accommodate one of them.
 If so, a viable alternative to a cooling pad might be a vertical stand like this one.
 This will allow for greater airflow to your Mac Mini, keeping it cool under pressure.

 Cool your jets

-For a slim option that comes from a company that has a record of quality, there is the Cooler Master NotePal X-Slim.
+For a slim option from a company with a record of quality, there is the Cooler Master NotePal X-Slim.
 This is a great option whether you are gaming for hours or working on your computer for hours.
 The most important thing is that it will allow you to operate your computer completely worry-free for as much time as you need.
 All of these products are our top picks and will cover a wide range of different needs.
 Choose whichever suits you best and stay cool.

 Master your iPhone in minutes

 iMore offers spot-on advice and guidance from our team of experts, with decades of Apple device experience to lean on.
 Learn more with iMore!